gitlabhq/gitlabhq/doc/ci/yaml/README.md

 ```

 In the scenario above, if you are pushing multiple commits to GitLab, to an
-exising branch, GitLab is going to create and trigger `docker build` if one of
+exising branch, GitLab is going to create and trigger `docker build` job,
-the commits contains changes to the `Dockerfile` file or any of the files
+provided that one of the commits contains changes to the `Dockerfile` file or
-inside `docker/scripts/` directory.
+changes to any of the files inside `docker/scripts/` directory.

 CAUTION: **Warning:**
-If you are pushing a **new** branch or a tag to GitLab, only/changes is going
+If you are pushing a **new** branch or a new tag to GitLab, only/changes is
-to always evaluate to truth and GitLab will create a job.
-This feature is not
+going to always evaluate to truth and GitLab will create a job.
+This feature is
-connected with merge requests yet, GitLab is creating pipelines before an user
+not combined with merge requests yet, and because GitLab is creating pipelines
-creates a merge requests and specifies a target branch.
-Without a target branch
+before an user can create a merge request we don't know a target branch at
-it is not possible to know what the common ancestor is in case of pushing a new
+this point.
+Without a target branchit is not possible to know what the common
-branch, thus we always create a job in that case.
+ancestor is, thus we always create a job in that case.
 This feature works best for
-stable branches like `master`.
+stable branches like `master` because in that case GitLab uses previous commit,
+that is present in a branch, to compare against a newly pushed latest SHA.

 ## `tags`